 Fortunately, Dr. Friedland assured us that you can train your brain and consciously move decisions from the limbic to the cortex thereby making the latter part stronger.
 To do so he advised a 4 part framework that he encourages families to use to start to train the brain to control it’s impulsiveness and slow down the decision making process.

-I’ve summarized the framework here but I encourage anyone who has a teenager to read this book.
+I’ve summarized the framework below, but I encourage anyone who has a teenager to read this book.
 It’s extremely eye opening and really explains the science behind why kids (and adults) make such impulsive decisions which can often times get them in trouble.
-Given the prevalence and immediacy of social media, it’s more important than ever that we teach our kids how to manage their impulsiveness and hopefully engage their prefrontal cortex before they hit send on their next inappropriate text.
+Given the prevalence and immediacy of social media, it’s more important than ever that we teach our kids how to manage their impulsiveness and hopefully engage their prefrontal cortex before they hit send on their next inappropriate text or photo.

-We were lucky enough to bring our 12 year old son to hear Dr Friedland and Zach.
+We were lucky enough to bring our teen son to hear Dr Friedland and Zach.
 Afterwards, we began reading the book together with him.
-It’s been a valuable experience and just by sharing that time together he’s opened up and shared his experience about coming into adulthood in 2014.
+It’s been a valuable experience and just by sharing that time together he’s opened up and shared his experience about coming into adulthood.
 I encourage all of you to share this experience with the young adult in your life.

 1): Frame Your Questions: Just by asking questions you are shifting from an impulsive reactive decision to a value based decision.